Things You Forget to Pack

 Identification Proof – You cannot leave home without your passport or ID proof.
 You can get away with everything but you cannot forget the IDs, or it may put the entire plan in jeopardy.
 A copy of any sort is not going to suffice.
 Please recheck them once again just when you are ready to depart.

 I know most of these things are quite basic and obvious, but we still overlook them.
-Next time you start packing, go through this list so that you do not miss something crucial which may spoil your holiday plans.
+Next time you start packing, go through this list to not miss something crucial that may spoil your holiday plans.

 What is that one item which you keep forgetting to pack?
 Reply in the comment section below.